-AVAILABLE 2019.
 Uncinia Rubra is a real gem among grasses, forming a neat arching clump of gorgeous deep red leaves shading to olive brown, which are such an attractive feature in themselves that the hooked flowering spikes come as a bonus.
 One of the best, and evergreen!
 Sun or semi-shade.
 Any reasonable soil.
 12-18 in.
-2 litre pot.
+Available in ! litre and 2 litre pots.

 Uncinia Rubra is a native of New Zealand, though members of the genus are found throughout the temperate zones of the southern hemisphere.
 They are found in damp grassland and woodland, which tells you that similarly moist conditions will suit them best in a garden context.
 Uncinia will do well either in a sunny position or somewhere with a bit of shade: we grow them in the latter and display them in the former, and the plants seem equally happy.

 Uncinia’s common name of hook sedge is immediately understandable when you take a look at the flowering heads and see those little hooked seeds ready to attach themselves to any passing animal (or your socks or trousers, for that matter).
 As the Latin for hook is uncinus, you can see where the genus name came from too.
 And, of course, rubra is the red bit.